This page addresses key areas of interest regarding Tennessee unclaimed property and escheatment laws and regulations.

 Most property types in Tennessee have a dormancy period of three years.
 For most property types, accounts are considered dormant if the owner of a property has not indicated any interest in the property or if no contact has been made for the allotted dormancy period for that property.

-Reporting unclaimed property in Tennessee can be a stressful process that consumes valuable internal resources, especially if you must report in other jurisdictions as well.
+Reporting unclaimed property in Tennessee, and other jurisdictions, can be a stressful process that consumes valuable internal resources.
 However, when properly managed, the annual reporting and escheatment process does not need to be a burdensome experience.

 State of Tennessee Treasury Department